skybert/skybert-net/src/various/my-editor-journey.md

 white background (in Windows) or yellow-ish on green background on my RedHat Linux 6.1 dekstop.

-But gurus like Thomas Malt and Audun Vaaler were using it, as were the dean Jan Høiberg, so I supposed it *had* more in store and I shouldn't judge it by its covers.
+But gurus like Thomas Malt and Audun Vaaler were using it, as was the dean Jan Høiberg, so I supposed it *had* more in store and I shouldn't judge it by its covers.